Hey Kids (Start Here)

 “Meh,” Newton says.
 “Little bit my fault.”

-“No,” Hermann says firmly, arranging the pillows behind Newton and then pressing the man back against them.
-Newton grimaces slightly, doubtless still sore.
+“No.” Hermann arranges the pillows behind Newton, then presses the man back against them.
 “Wait here.”

-Hermann exits their bedroom to find Mako in the midst of making what appears to be cinnamon scones and some kind of baked fruit dish.
-Cider appears to be mulling in their crock pot.
+Hermann exits their bedroom to find Mako making cinnamon scones.
+A baked fruit dish is in the oven.
+Cider is mulling in their crockpot.
 Christmas music plays from their sound system.
-She has affixed a garland of some kind to the counter, and on the table is a wreath.
+She has affixed a garland to the counter, and on the table is a wreath.
 Near the television, she’s set up a tiered system of poinsettias to resemble a tree.

 “Two hugs in two days,” she says.
 “Better watch it.”